raymoss/Basic-freertos-trace/README.md

-This repository is for the basic freertos with stm32f4 with trace debugging functionality(working on it!)
+This repository is for the basic FreeRTOS with STM32f4discovery board with trace debugging functionality.

+Progress:

-1. Create a basic freertos working process structure .
-2 tasks are created .
+1. Create a basic FreeRTOS working code .
+Two tasks are created .
 First is for blinking LED and the other one is for just writing to the USART port.
-2. Next task would be to create a template from the above structure so that we have a working template every time we need to start with a project.
-3. There are some issues with ISR.
-We need to address those in the next project.
+DONE
+2. Add trace functionality for quick debugging of the code.
+PENDING

+ISSUES:

+1. Add context switch functionality through ISR.